Answers To Commonly Asked Questions

 Why the Hemptender?

 We are founded by a local hemp farmer looking for alternative solutions to anxiety and healing.
 Along with our in house brands, Halcyon Leaf CBD and The Hemptender, we actively search out the highest quality hemp-derived products and flower from North Carolina to Colorado.
 With quality and efficacy being our number one priority, we only source our hemp and hemp-derived products from socially responsible businesses with ethical manufacturing and organic growing practices.
 As mentioned above, we also grow some of our own flower and all of our products are third-party tested; if we don’t like it, it doesn’t make it onto our shelves.
 Our thought process is that if our family, friends, and pets would not consume it, you won’t find it in our store.
-It is our goal to eliminate the stigma of CBD and educate the community on the plant itself, the various terpene profiles, as well as the natural healing properties.
+It is our goal to eliminate the stigma of CBD and educate the community on the plant itself, the various terpene profiles, as well as the potential healing properties.

 I'm new to CBD.
 What do I need to look for?